Glasgow Architecture Advert

 The single tower design, the height of 30 double decker buses had to pass exhaustive wind tunnel tests, the most stringent ever conducted in Scotland and will make it the tallest building in Scotland.

-Elphinstone Chief Executive Ken Ross (pictured left) said "We wanted to create a world class development and the team have created a design which will become a landmark building and an icon that will make Glasgow proud.
-It will be an outstanding addition to the sky-line of the city and will transform, regenerate and revitalise an important part of the City.
-Elphinstone Place will provide new homes and workplaces and will underline Glasgow's status as a great European City, reflecting its growing optimism as an exciting place to live and work."
+Elphinstone Chief Executive Ken Ross (pictured left) said “We wanted to create a world class development and the team have created a design which will become a landmark building and an icon that will make Glasgow proud.
+It will be an outstanding addition to the skyline of the city and will transform, regenerate and revitalise an important part of the City.
+Elphinstone Place will provide new homes and workplaces and will underline Glasgow’s status as a great European City, reflecting its growing optimism as an exciting place to live and work.”

 Elphinstone have been working closely with Glasgow City Council, the owners of the site, to maximise the potential of the highly visible location, adding new residential and commercial assets that will be a spur to further regeneration of this area of Glasgow City centre.
+Subject to obtaining Planning Permission, Elphinstone intends to start demolishing the current buildings at the end of 2004 with construction work staring in Spring 2005.
+The development will be ready for occupation in late 2007

 Various News Excerpts re 'The Tallest Building in Scotland':